What Types of Income are Nontaxable

 Some types of income you receive are nontaxable for federal income tax purposes.
 However, you should keep records of your nontaxable income since the amounts may affect your tax return or you may need to prove the source of the income during an IRS examination.
 Some types of income that are generally nontaxable include, but are not limited to:

-• Qualified "Disaster Relief" Payments;
+• Qualified "Disaster Relief" Payments such as FEMA Disaster Mitigation Grants;

 • Child support payments;